 Estate planning experts we have spoken to advise doing something now, or at least getting ready to do so, including getting your attorneys thinking about it.
 Depending on your situation, you can have a draft plan drawn up without delay, and for clients to be prepared to make a wealth transfer in the remaining months of 2021.

 If it looks like Congress is going to pass this legislation, get in under the wire to protect your assets later.
 Do something sooner rather than later to set up your irrevocable grantor trust, spousal lifetime access trust (SLAT) or possibly a dynasty trust.

 Speak with a Financial Professional

 Planning for the proposed changes from Congress and how they might affect your estate, large gifts and taxes can be overwhelming.
-Look to Altfest for help in understanding the benefits of a new estate plan in accordance with the new legislation to help shape and realize financial goals.
-Schedule a complimentary consultation with Altfest.
+Feel free to contact us and, of course, your legal advisor for help in understanding the benefits of a new estate plan in accordance with the new legislation to help shape and realize financial goals.

 Disclaimer: Information provided is for educational purposes.
 Your advisor does not provide tax, legal, or accounting advice.
 In considering this material, you should discuss your individual circumstances with professionals in those areas before making any decisions.
 Further, your advisor makes no warranties with regard to such information or a result obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.